How to do a Powerful Candle Gazing Meditation in 6 Steps

 Trataka Meditation Benefits

-Candle gazing can be a very efficient way to practice meditation and is a great option for those who struggle to stop their mind wandering.
+First and foremost, candle gazing can be a very efficient way to practice meditation and is a great option for those who struggle to stop their mind wandering.

 That’s because by keeping the eyes open and having an animated object to focus on it is easier to stay focused and enter a state of pure awareness, as we aim to in transcendental meditation.